Updated 21st January 2023

 When you have successfully gone through the online registration process, and you have been issued with your Unique Taxpayer Reference and online activation code, you are ready to begin to complete your Self-Assessment Tax Return.

-How do I fill out a Self-assessment Tax Return?
+How do I fill out a Self-assessment Tax Return form?

 The tax return form or online pages can look quite daunting, but if you can get yourself organised, it will make the process much simpler.
 You can either complete the online self-assessment tax return, or you can download a paper version (form SA100), print it off and fill it in.